winton/cookbook/README.markdown

 ### On your machine

+You may want to run the commands in [debian:aptitude](http://github.com/winton/cookbook/tree/master%2Flib%2Flib%2Frecipes%2Fdebian.rb?raw=true) from the remote shell if it is your first time doing so.

+	cap debian:aptitude
+	cap debian:config
-	cap debian:setup
+	cap debian:install

-(See **config/cookbook/recipes/debian.rb**.
-You might want to run the tasks individually to know what's going on.)

 ### On the server